AnkitSharma-007/blogsite/README.md

 	appUser:  AppUser;
 	constructor(private  authService:  AuthService) {}

+We will subscribe to the observable `appUser$` from `AuthService` and set the `appUser` property.
+Add the following line of code in the constructor.

+    authService.appUser$.subscribe(appUser  =>  this.appUser  =  appUser);

-We will also add the method to handle login and logout from our application.
-Add the method definitions as shown below.
+We will also add the method to handle login and logout from our application as shown at [https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/components/nav-bar/nav-bar.component.ts#L18-L24](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/components/nav-bar/nav-bar.component.ts#L18-L24)

     login() {
 	  this.authService.login();